AdamSobieski/Narratology/Content/Knowledge.md

 }
 ```

-## Scenarios Involving Multiple Knowledgebases
+## Enabling Scenarios Involving Multiple Sets of Expressions

-Important scenarios to be explored in greater detail include those where multiple knowledgebases are desired to be worked with simulataneously and those where knowledgebases may contain references to other nested knowledgebases as can occur with reification and quoting.
+Important scenarios to be explored in greater detail include those where multiple knowledgebases, multiple sets of expressions, are desired to be worked with simulataneously and those scenarios where knowledgebases may contain references to nested knowledgebases, as can occur with reification and quoting.

 ## Attributes, Definitions and Metadata for Predicates